m2osw/advgetopt/README.md

 would be totally useless in the environment variable.

-Using an option that's not acceptable in an environment variable will break the command line parsing by generating an error.
+Using an option that's not acceptable in an environment variable breaks the command line parsing by generating an error.

 One reason to support environment variables is to define things like a path which has to be specific to each user of your tool:

-    MY_PROJECT_CONF="--path /usr/bin"
+    MY_PROJECT_CONF="--path /home/alexis/projects"

-Note that the command line option is required with the `-` or `--` as expected.
+Note that the variable options are required to use the `-` or `--` as expected on the command line.

 ## Per Option Environment Variables

 If you want to use an environment variable to just hold the value of an option, then use the environment variable name in the option.

-The value will be checked just like a normal option.
+The value is checked just like a normal option.

 This features allows your services to be compatible with systems such as Kubernetes, which make use of environment variables instead of